 Why Clients Select Us

-Value Added: We do more than work hard for our clients: we also help them stay informed on legal changes and trends through our legal alerts and SW Benefits Blog.
-Our attorneys also regularly leverage the expertise of the firm’s other practice groups to solve our clients’ human capital objectives.
-By teaming with talented attorneys in our other practice areas, we can effectively address a wide range of issues that may confront our clients whether in the context of ongoing business operations or during a merger, acquisition or reorganization.
-Our collaborative culture also applies when our attorneys work with in-house counsel, benefits consultants and other professionals to help our clients efficiently meet their legal needs.
+Value Added: We do more than work hard for our clients: we also help them stay informed on legal changes and trends through our legal alerts and blogs.
+Our attorneys also regularly leverage the expertise of the firm's other practice groups to help solve our clients' human capital objectives.
+By teaming with talented attorneys in our other practice areas, we can address a wide range of issues that may confront our clients whether in the context of ongoing business operations or during a merger, acquisition, or reorganization.
+Our collaborative culture also applies when our attorneys work with in-house counsel, benefits consultants, and other professionals to help our clients efficiently meet their legal needs.

 Employee Benefits Litigation